Table of Contents

-What might start as a road trip to freedom, a drive to work, or a holiday shopping excursion can easily end up a nightmare for the rest of your life.
+What might start as a road trip to freedom, a drive to work, or a holiday shopping excursion can result in unexpected accidents that have a lasting impact.
 Car accidents change lives, sometimes forever.
 The World Health Organization estimates that car accidents can cost a country as much as 3 percent of its gross domestic product annually.

-First Car Accident Horror StoriesIn the United States alone, 4.4 million people are injured every year.
+According to the National Highway Traffic Safety Administration (NHTSA), millions of people are injured in car accidents annually.
 Car accidents cost America as much as $871 billion every year.
-For anybody that has never been in an accident, being in a car and surrounded by a machine often makes us feel safe.
+For anybody who has never been in an accident, being in a car and surrounded by a machine often makes us feel safe.

 We had gone driving on the back roads.
 We were driving a sedan and were going approximately 55 mph.
 A Ford F450 appeared, and it was being driven erratically.
 It hit us.